JJSlabbert/iTilt-digital-hydrometer/README.md

 First, test all your hardware on a breadboard.

-If your MPU6050 diode does not dim out during deep sleep, you can add a diode between both your sensors and ground.
+If your MPU6050 LED does not dim out during deep sleep, you can add a diode between both your sensors and ground.
 The | mark on the diode must go to GND.
 (Will not be applicable to ESP32 Firebeetle.)

 ![fritzing](https://user-images.githubusercontent.com/38969599/134767227-71fb867e-a20a-452b-9e15-7dcf1a5275a0.jpg).